rkletts/comp590as5/README.md

 3. Barber Variants: The barber also has two versions:
    - barber_behavior_original.ex cuts hair for a random time between 2 to 6 seconds.
-   - barber_behavior_slow.ex takes a fixed 15 seconds per haircut to simulate a slower barber, which can cause impatient customers to leave.
+   - barber_behavior_slow.ex takes a fixed 15 seconds per haircut to simulate a slower barber.
+This usually causes the waiting room to become full quicker and more customers getting turned away as a result.

 4. Randomness for Realism: We used random wait times for both customers and barbers to make the simulation feel more natural.
 The impatient customer’s tolerance is randomly set between 5 to 10 seconds, and the barber’s haircut time varies in the original version.